 1. Save Save Save!

 If you are in your mid 20’s and you have that first big job, this is the time you can put away big pieces of money!
 Live cheaply now and you will have a pile of cash for a down payment when you decide the time is right to buy.
 As my dad used to say, “These are the good ol’ days” And he was right!
-You can save more now than when you have children and feel the need to buy a home in that school district with the great reputation.
+You can save more now than when you have children and feel the need to buy a home in that school district with a great reputation.

 Options to save money?
 Live with mom and dad for a few years or live with friends in a house or apartment in a less expensive zip code.
 Be urban pioneers, live cheaply in an up-and-coming area of town.
-Eat out less, party at home, go easy on the vacations and clothes.
+Eat out less, party at home, go easy on vacations and clothes.
 Sound rough?
 If you want to save, it will never be easier than now.
 Save at least 20 percent of your income or more if you can!
 Pay off those student loans.
 Defer!
 You will be better for it and 30 years from now you will be glad you did!

-2. Learn all the costs of home ownership.
+2. Learn all the costs of homeownership.

 We bought our first house in Detroit when I was 27; I had no idea that Detroit had an income tax!
 My agent did not tell me that!
 That was an expense I never planned on.
 A great agent and lender team can outline all the expenses for you and make sure you are comfortable with the payment and expenses before you make the offer.
 These are some often-overlooked expenses: A reserve for repairs and improvements (put aside 200-300 per month).
 This will cover things like roofs, furnaces, driveway repairs, new appliances, a bathroom remodel, landscaping projects (remember big trees do fall down), and more.
 Also, check with the utility company and get the average utility bill amounts.
 And after you move in, consider getting an energy audit done.
 Don’t forget to factor in the cost of commuting – both in terms of time and money.

-3. Don’t underestimate these benefits of home ownership
+3. Don’t underestimate these benefits of homeownership

 - Tax deductions: You can deduct mortgage interest and property taxes.

-- Its a leveraged investment: This article shows how your investment is impacted in different market scenarios.
+- It’s a leveraged investment: This article shows how your investment is impacted in different market scenarios.
 In an instance where the market goes down 10 percent right after you purchase, if you hold for 10 years, you will have $150,000 in equity.

-- Growth on taxable value of individual parcels of property is limited by Proposal A to the lesser of inflation or 5 percent.
+- Growth on the taxable value of individual parcels of property is limited by Proposal A to the lesser of inflation or 5 percent.

 - It’s a tangible asset.

-- It can contribute to asset diversification.
+- It contributes to asset diversification.